 7) Backorder Recovery Sprint

 Turn backorders into a short, intense project.
-You prioritise customers, line up supplier expedites, and run a daily stand-up until the backlog clears.
+You prioritise customers, line up supplier expedites and run a daily stand-up until the backlog clears.
 Charge a project fee tied to cleared lines and reduced customer churn.

-8) Port And Lane Risk Alerts For SMEs
+8) Port and Lane Risk Alerts for SMEs

 Big firms have teams reading freight notes; smaller ones don’t.
-Offer a weekly digest that turns port congestion, strikes, weather and carrier advisories into “do this now” steps per lane.
+Offer a weekly digest that turns port congestion, strikes, weather and carrier advisories into ‘do this now’ steps per lane.
 Add a concierge tier that books alternates when risks spike.

-9) Inbound Slotting And Yard Orchestration
+9) Inbound Slotting and Yard Orchestration

 Trucks queuing for hours kill capacity.
 Provide a simple booking and gate process for inbound carriers with text updates and photo proof on arrival and departure.
 Measure dwell time and missed slots so the buyer can show improvement to their board.

-10) Pick, Pack And Ship Audit With A 14-Day Fix
+10) Pick, Pack and Ship Audit With a 14-Day Fix

 Warehouse layouts drift and errors creep in.
 Run a two-week audit that checks pick paths, labelling, pack benches and carrier hand-offs.
 Deliver a cheap, practical re-layout and three standard work instructions.
-Promise higher pick accuracy and fewer “address label” returns.
+Promise higher pick accuracy and fewer ‘address label’ returns.

-11) Returns-To-Revenue Workflow
+11) Returns-to-Revenue Workflow

 Reverse logistics is often a bin.
-Build a workflow that sorts returns into resell, refurbish, parts, or recycle with quick photography and an automated listing step.
+Build a workflow that sorts returns into resell, refurbish, parts or recycle with quick photography and an automated listing step.
 Take a share of recovered value or charge per processed unit.

-12) Carbon And Cost Route Optimiser For SMEs
+12) Carbon and Cost Route Optimiser for SMEs

-13) Compliance Starter Packs For New Importers
+13) Regulatory Compliance Starter Packs for New Importers

-14) Drop-Ship Transformation For Wholesale Brands
+14) Drop-Ship Transformation for Wholesale Brands

-Some brands resist drop-ship because it “sounds messy”.
+Some brands resist drop-ship because it ‘sounds messy’.
 Offer a transformation that sets EDI or simple API workflows, packaging guides and a service scoreboard for retail partners.
 The result is more doors without more inventory.

-15) MOQ Breaker And Pooled Buying
+15) MOQ Breaker and Pooled Buying

-16) Dark Store And Micro-Fulfilment Setup
+16) Dark Store and Micro-Fulfilment Setup

 For city delivery, last mile wins or loses on distance and cut-off times.
-Package a micro-site setup: space checklist, racking plan, pick tech, rider routing, and a pilot calendar.
+Package a micro-site setup: space checklist, racking plan, pick tech, rider routing and a pilot calendar.
 Promise a measurable cut in fulfilment time per order.

-17) Packaging Right-Sizing And Damage Reduction
+17) Packaging Right-Sizing and Damage Reduction

-18) Supplier Financing Match With Evidence Pack
+18) Supplier Financing Match with Evidence Pack

-19) Parcel Carrier Mix And SLA Tuning
+19) Parcel Carrier Mix and SLA Tuning

 Many firms stick to one carrier and absorb failures.
 Offer an analysis that splits traffic by weight, zone and service failures, then sets a new carrier mix and SLA.
 Pair with a weekly variance memo so ops keeps improving.

-20) Emergency Air-Bridge And Expedite Desk
+20) Emergency Air-Bridge and Expedite Desk

 Sometimes the only answer is to fly it.
-Set up a small, on-call expedite desk that quotes alternatives, handles export paperwork, and runs end-to-end updates for critical shipments.
+Set up a small, on-call expedite desk that quotes alternatives, handles export paperwork and runs end-to-end updates for critical shipments.
 Charge a premium fee and show the avoided stock-out cost.

-How To Turn Ideas Into Paid Offers
+How to Turn Ideas into Paid Offers

 Ideas move when buyers can defend them in a meeting.
-Write one clear sentence for each of your offers before you build anything: “We reduce backorders for the top twenty SKUs in 21 days, proven by a cleared backlog and fewer churn-risk tickets.”
+Write one clear sentence for each of your offers before you build anything: ‘We reduce backorders for the top twenty SKUs in 21 days, proven by a cleared backlog and fewer churn-risk tickets.’
 If a buyer nods and asks for a price, you’re on target.
 If they want a long presentation, simplify the promise.

 A simple validation path keeps you honest.
-Start with five to eight short calls with real owners, for example operations managers or supply chain leads.
+Start with five to eight short calls with real owners, for example, operations managers or supply chain leads.
 Ask when the issue last hurt, what it cost, and what they tried.
 Share a one-pager with scope, outcome, timeline and price.
 Success is deposits, not compliments.
 Run a concierge delivery for the first three clients, then standardise your steps and artefacts.

-Pricing Against Delays And Lost Sales
+Pricing Against Delays and Lost Sales

 Buyers don’t compare you to competitors; they compare you to the cost of doing nothing.
-Estimate the weekly cost of late deliveries, aged backorders, extra storage, or failed picks.
+Estimate the weekly cost of late deliveries, aged backorders, extra storage or failed picks.
 Price your fix below that number while protecting margin at small volumes.
-Keep scope tight, publish acceptance criteria, and list what’s not included.
+Keep scope tight, publish acceptance criteria and list what’s not included.
 Lift price after every four to six clean wins.

 Operations That Protect Margin